Quadratic Leibniz conformal algebras: Central extensions of quadratic Leibniz conformal algebras

 $\widehat{R}$ is called an \emph{extension} of $R$ by $C$ in this case.
 This extension is called \emph{central} if $\partial C=0$ and $[C_\lambda \widehat{R}]=0$.
-Moreover, if $R$ is a Lie conformal superalgebra, we call this extension a \emph{Leibniz central extension} of this Lie conformal superalgebra.
+Moreover, if $R$ is a Lie conformal algebra, then we call this extension a \emph{Leibniz central extension} of this Lie conformal algebra.